 Having a personal email for, personal emails should be self-explanatory.
 Your work email is being filtered through your IT department and they shouldn’t have access to anything personal that may show up in your personal emails.

-How to fix: Personal Email
+How To Fix: Personal Email

 You’ll need to filter emails and start forwarding every personal email that comes into your work email to your personal email (for example a Gmail account) and read them in your free time.
 Then, you only answer those unread messages from your personal email with the signature stating: “Please only use this email for personal emails and update my contact information.”